 Finance & Accounting Use-Cases for Robotic Process Automation

-By: Brian Patterson Tags: Financial Process Automation Category: Intelligent Automation
+By: Brian Patterson Tags: Financial Process Automation Category: Robotic Process Automation

 Finance and Accounting departments often operate several fragmented systems and rely heavily on routine manual processes and spreadsheets.
 These non-value-added workflows add cost, errors, complexity, and audit concerns throughout A&F operations.